20 of the Best Brunch Spots in Raleigh, N.C.

 St. Roch Fine Oysters + Bar

-The oysters are fresh and the po’boys are loaded—don’t even get us started on the hushpuppies.
-At chef Sunny Gerhart's St. Roch, you’ll get as close as you can to a New Orleans dining experience without leaving town, complete with Big Easy-inspired cocktails, wine and beer (mimosas and bloody mary's included, of course).
+The oysters are fresh, the beignets are pillowy and the hushpuppies are to die for.
+At chef Sunny Gerhart's St. Roch, you’ll get as close as you can to a New Orleans dining experience without leaving town, complete with Big Easy-inspired cocktails, wine and beer (mimosas and bloody Mary's included, of course).
 An indulgent brunch at St. Roch—grits, biscuits, hotcakes, fried oysters and so much more—is among the top dining experiences in the City of Oaks.

 Hours: Saturday and Sunday, 11am-4pm